Question about Method and Wisdom

 The fourth verse presents the Buddha Jewel in an abbreviated manner:

-(4) I bow to the one who, with Buddhahood – having no beginning, middle or end, a serene stillness, and a total enlightenment by himself – once enlightened, shows fearless, stable paths of the mind to bring realization to those with no realization and who, holding the supreme sword and diamond-strong scepter of omniscient awareness and intense loving concern, cuts down the sprouts of all problems and smashes the walls of indecisive wavering that are surrounded by a dense growth of variant outlooks.
+(4) I bow to the one who, with Buddhahood – having no beginning, middle or end, a serene stillness, and a total enlightenment by himself – once enlightened, fearless and stable, shows paths of the mind to bring realization to those with no realization and who, holding the supreme sword and diamond-strong scepter of omniscient awareness and intense loving concern, cuts down the sprouts of all problems and smashes the walls of indecisive wavering that are surrounded by a dense growth of variant outlooks.

 The word for fearless in the text can be spelled in Tibetan either with or without the suffix “s” at the end of the word jig; therefore, it can be taken either as “fearless” or as “non-perishing.”
 [Translators note: The original Sanskrit version has “fearless.”]

 Then the next verse, the fifth verse, takes the essence of what is explained in the first verse, the abbreviated showing of it, and then lays it all out, giving specific names to each of the points, or identifying each of the points.

 (5) Buddhahood is unaffected, spontaneously accomplishes all, is not realized under the circumstances of others, possesses omniscient awareness, intense loving concern and powerful abilities, and possesses a meaningful benefit for both.

 This is followed by: